samtron1412/docs/archlinux/archlinux.md

 ### set passwd
 	# passwd

+### Initramfs

+Creating a new initramfs is usually not required, because mkinitcpio was run on installation of the linux package with **pacstrap**.

+For special configurations, modify the mkinitcpio.conf(5) file and recreate the initramfs image:

+    # mkinitcpio -p linux

 ### Install and configure a boot loader
 #### Syslinux
 Install the **syslinux** package and then use the **syslinux-install_update** script to automatically install the bootloader (**-i**), mark the partition active by setting the boot flag (**-a**), and install the MBR boot code (**-m**):